jamescherti/easysession.el/README.md

 ([read this discussion](https://github.com/jamescherti/easysession.el/discussions/15) for more information.)

-### How to make EasySession kill all buffers before loading a session?
+### How to make EasySession kill all buffers, frames, and windows before loading a session?

-Here is how to configure EasySession to kill all existing buffers before loading a session:
+Here is how to configure EasySession to kill all buffers, frames, and windows before loading a session:
 ``` emacs-lisp
 (add-hook 'easysession-before-load-hook #'easysession-reset)
 (add-hook 'easysession-new-session-hook #'easysession-reset)